-The idea hear was to produce a X Bow that was drawn / cocked electrically and shot manually.
-It was hoped this would enable me to continue shooting now that Arthritis prevents me from drawing a low poundage longbow / compound.
+The idea was to produce a Cross Bow that was drawn / cocked electrically and shot manually.
+It was hoped this would enable me to continue shooting now that Arthritis prevents me from drawing even a low poundage longbow / compound.

 The design brief called for:-

 1) A magazine capacity of 10 to 12.
 (15 Achieved)

 2) Capable of a draw weight of 100 Lbs to provide performance comparable to a 50 Lb longbow at chosen draw length.
 (Design draw weight achieved however limbs give 45Lbs)

 3) Draw length of 10 to 12 inches.
 (10” Chosen)